 Children visit the library twice a week and may go there during break time if they wish.
 Parents may also borrow books to read to/with their children.
 The children are taught to keep the books in a polythene bag and protect them as much as possible.

 Parents should make sure that all school books are handled with great care at home and returned to school on time.
 Books that are lost, or returned damaged, are subject to a fine that will enable the school to replace the particular book lost.

-We are a non-smoking school.
+We have a no smoking policy.
 All parents and visitors are asked to co-operate by not smoking inside the school buildings or anywhere in the school grounds.

 We seek to create a respectful and disciplined atmosphere in the school and we believe that everyone can contribute to this – teachers, children and parents.
 Each of us expecting and exercising a high level of discipline is the best way of achieving it.
 In addition, a system of rewards and punishments is used by the teachers to teach children how to behave in a way that is respectful of others and which will serve them well in later life.